t04glovern/t04glovern.github.io.raw/_posts/2016-02-05-windows-server--installing-ad-ds-on-windows-server-2012-r2-core.markdown

 Our first task will be to rename the server.
 We'll be using a simple PowerShell cmdlet for this:

-{% highlight bat %}
+{% highlight bash %}
 Rename-Computer -NewName PC-Name-Here
-{% endhighlight bat %}
+{% endhighlight bash %}

 ![PowerShell Rename]({{ site.url }}/images/posts/2016.02.05/ad-ds-powershell-rename.png)

 Now let's restart the server to apply those changes.
 You can do this through PowerShell as well! *(starting to see why it's awesome?)*

-{% highlight bat %}
+{% highlight bash %}
 Restart-Computer –Force
-{% endhighlight bat %}
+{% endhighlight bash %}

 Once you boot back in, fire up PowerShell and confirm the PC name changes went through with the following:

-{% highlight bat %}
+{% highlight bash %}
 $env:COMPUTERNAME
-{% endhighlight bat %}
+{% endhighlight bash %}

 ![PowerShell Rename Check]({{ site.url }}/images/posts/2016.02.05/ad-ds-powershell-rename-check.png)

 ## Set the IP and DNS Addresses

-Now that the Name is all setup lets have a crack at setting the IP and DNS Addresses with PowerShell.
+Now that the name is all setup lets have a crack at setting the `IP` and `DNS Addresses` with PowerShell.
 Before we jump in, run the following cmdlet to generate a list of network adapter interfaces currently registered with your system.

-{% highlight bat %}
+{% highlight bash %}
 Get-NetAdapter
-{% endhighlight bat %}
+{% endhighlight bash %}

 **NOTE** If you are running this lab in `ESXi` or `VMware` then you'll need to install `VMware tools` on the server before PowerShell will be able to query the Adapter information.
 This can be done by mounting the tools in the DVD/CD drive as usual, changing to the tools directory (`cd D:\`) and then running the following:

-{% highlight bat %}
+{% highlight bash %}
 .\setup.exe
-{% endhighlight bat %}
+{% endhighlight bash %}

 ![PowerShell Check Network]({{ site.url }}/images/posts/2016.02.05/ad-ds-powershell-check-network.png)